OpenEvalProject/evals/manuscripts/elife-85182/v2/manuscript.md

 ## Results

-## Framework to identify perturbations that harden IAV liquid inclusions
+### Framework to identify perturbations that harden IAV liquid inclusions

 We previously demonstrated that viral inclusions formed by IAV infection display a liquid profile in the sense that they drip, acquire a spherical shape upon fusion, and dissolve in response to hypotonic shock or brefeldin A treatment (Alenquer et al., 2019).
 Here, we seek to identify the best strategies to harden viral inclusions to investigate if altering their material properties may be a novel antiviral therapy.
 For this, we systematically probed and compared the impact of temperature, concentration, and number/strength of ligations on the material properties of liquid viral inclusions, as a proxy of entropic, molecular, and valency contributions, respectively.
 We selected these parameters given the deep understanding on how they regulate the interactions amongst components and the material properties of condensates (Riback et al., 2020; Sanders et al., 2020; Quiroz and Chilkoti, 2015; Figure 1A).
 Methodologically, we employed established protocols for imposing the selected thermodynamic perturbations.
-We quantified the impact of these perturbations on the number, nucleation density (ρ=number of inclusionCytoplasm Area, µm-2), size, shape, dynamics, supersaturation (S=InCdiluteCsaturation, in which Csaturation is the concentration above which molecules demix from an homogenous system), and the Gibbs free energy of partition (ΔG = -RTInK, in which K=CdenseCdilute is the partition coefficient) to define how our system adapts to the perturbations.
+We quantified the impact of these perturbations on the number, nucleation density ($ρ=\frac{number of inclusion}{Cytoplasm Area}$, µm-2), size, shape, dynamics, supersaturation ($S=In\frac{Cdilute}{Csaturation}$, in which Csaturation is the concentration above which molecules demix from an homogenous system), and the Gibbs free energy of partition (ΔG = -RTInK, in which $K=\frac{Cdense}{Cdilute}$ is the partition coefficient) to define how our system adapts to the perturbations.
 Material concentrations inside (Cdense) and outside (Cdilute) viral inclusions were measured using the analytical strategies described in Riback et al., 2020; Shimobayashi et al., 2021, and shown in Figure 1B (and validated as described in Materials and methods and in Figure 2—figure supplement 1).
 For this, we used the mean fluorescence intensity (MFI) of NP as proxy of vRNP concentration (Amorim et al., 2011; Vale-Costa et al., 2016), as it is well established that the majority of cytosolic NP is in the form of vRNPs (Avilov et al., 2012; Momose et al., 2011; Eisfeld et al., 2011; Amorim et al., 2011).

 ![Figure 1.](https://cdn.elifesciences.org/articles/85182/elife-85182-fig1-v2.jpg)